JuanCeron023/JuanCeron023/README.md

 ---

 <p align="center">
-  <sub>Open to senior/staff backend roles at companies where engineering ownership and technical excellence matter.</sub>
+  <sub>Open to software engineer roles at companies where engineering ownership and technical excellence matter.</sub>
 </p>